supah32/pie-2022-03/_pages/software.md

 }
 ```

-First, we check if there is new data to receive.
-If there is, then we decode it as a string and cast it as an integer since all the data we are sending is sent as ints encoded into strings.
-Thus, we are able to send and receive messages between the raspberry pi and the arduino.
+Here, we first check if there is new data to receive.
+If there is, then we decode it as a string and cast it as an integer, since all the data are sent as `int`s encoded into `string`s.
+Thus, we are able to send and receive messages between the Raspberry Pi and the Arduino.

 ### Arduino Interface